SeohyunNam/Temporal-and-Cross-Field-Robustness-of-Citation-Intent-with-Large-Language-Model/README.md

 This repository accompanies the paper **“LLM-Based Citation Intent Analytics: Longitudinal Evidence across 21 Scientific Fields”** and provides the resources necessary to reproduce the experimental results reported in the study.

-Specifically, this repository contains the implementation of the proposed citation intent modeling and evaluation pipeline, including temporal splitting, model training, and performance analysis across scientific fields.
 The datasets used in the experiments are archived separately on Zenodo to ensure long-term accessibility and reproducibility.

 ## Data Availability